sposso/Voxel_wise_encoding_models./README.md

 can do is to explain only the consistent, stimulu-related part of the variance.
 The noise ceiling represents the maximum possible accuracy for the model, constrained by measurement noise and inherent variability.

-Mathematically, the explainable variance is calculated as:
+Mathematically, explainable variance is calculated as:

 $$
 \text{Explainable Variance} = \frac{\mathrm{Var}(\bar{y})}{\mathrm{Var}(y)}